open-mmlab/mmpretrain/docs/en/user_guides/config.md

 ## Inherit and Modify Config File

 For easy understanding, we recommend contributors to inherit from existing methods.

-For all configs under the same folder, it is recommended to have only **one** _primitive_ config.
-All other configs should inherit from the _primitive_ config.
-In this way, the maximum of inheritance level is 3.
+But do not abuse the inheritance.
+Usually, for all config files, we recommend the maximum of inheritance level is 3.

 For example, if your config file is based on ResNet with some other modification, you can first inherit the basic ResNet structure, dataset and other training setting by specifying `_base_ ='./resnet50_8xb32_in1k.py'` (The path relative to your config file), and then modify the necessary parameters in the config file.
 A more specific example, now we want to use almost all configs in `configs/resnet/resnet50_8xb32_in1k.py`, but using `CutMix` train batch augment and changing the number of training epochs from 100 to 300, modify when to decay the learning rate, and modify the dataset path, you can create a new config file `configs/resnet/resnet50_8xb32-300e_in1k.py` with content as below:

 ```python
 _base_ = './resnet50_8xb32_in1k.py'